CS Lanaudière-Nord: CS Lanaudière-Nord

 In 2019, the club merged with another local club, l'Association de soccer Le Laser, to form the Club de Soccer Lanaudière-Nord.
+In September 2023, they became a partner club of the CF Montréal Academy.

 In 2021, after acquiring their provincial license, they requested and were granted the transfer of the PLSQ license from FC Lanaudière back to the club, beginning in the 2022 season.
 They played their first match on May 7, losing 2-1 to CS St-Hubert.
+They withdrew from the league after the 2023 season.

+CS Lanaudière-Nord rejoined the League1 Canada structure in Ligue3 Québec for the inaugural season in 2025, the third tier of Ligue1 Québec.